Back to Blog

 Permanent Magnet brakes can be rated for use up to 10,000 RPMs

-This is important for applications requiring no movement, like robotics or medical machines, when the brake is applied.
-It can also deliver the needed braking torque almost instantaneously (a few milliseconds), which is crucial for those occasional emergency stops.
+When the brake is applied, it can deliver the needed braking torque almost instantaneously (a few milliseconds), crucial for emergency stops.

-Applications are getting more and more complicated and often require customization to do exactly what the customer requires.
-We understand that and can work with you on designing an integrated PM brake for your Servo Motor to make the assembly and design as simple as possible, while still maintaining a high degree of safety and performance.
+Applications are becoming increasingly complex and often require customization.
+We understand this and can work with you on designing an integrated PM brake for your servo motor to make the assembly and design as straightforward as possible while maintaining high safety and performance.

 custom servo brakes